algorandfoundation/xGov/Proposals/xgov-79.md

 We kindly request your support in the form of a grant to bring this project to fruition and contribute to the advancement of decentralized governance within the software development ecosystem.

+## Team
+Scholtz - Product owner.
+Active on <a href="https://forum.algorand.org/u/scholtz/summary">Algorand forum</a>, runs a few projects in Algorand ecosystem such as the <a href="https://www.vote-coin.com">VoteCoin</a>, <a href="https://www.a-wallet.net">A-Wallet</a>, <a href="https://aramid.finance">Aramid Bridge</a>, <a href="https://stabilitas.finance">Stabilitas</a>, <a href="https://www.asa.gol">ASA.Gold</a>.
+Has been winner in few hackathons, such as Algorand encode hack 2021, EUvsVirus, Swiss blockchain hackathon 2021, Bitcoin bankathon, Encode DAO hack, Algo HackJam, Greenhouse hack III, Mega Ace Hackathon, ...

+## Experience with Algorand
+Scholtz & Co is relay node runner.

+We provide many open source tools to help algorand communities - https://github.com/scholtz?tab=repositories&q=algorand

+<a href="https://youtube.com/@EverydayAlgonaut">Everyday Algonaut channel</a>

 ## Present Proposal
 With this grant request we will implement source code management by DAO onchain decision making at github.